EightBitGuru/FAST-40/README.md

 * Fixed a bug where deleting a character from column 1 of an unlinked line produced an unwanted side-effect on the previous line
 * Fixed a bug where the screen-scroll CTRL-delay code intermittently failed to execute properly (reported by **tokra@denial**)

-### Release (2nd May 2025)
+### Release v1.0 (2nd May 2025)
 * Fixed a bug where the startup RAM detection wasn't triggering a clean system reset if BLK1 is empty
 * Fixed the JiffyDOS showstopper crash (JiffyDOS rearranges some code in the SHIFT/CTRL/C= keypress logic)
 * Added the JiffyDOS banner to the startup message (if present)

+### Release v1.1 (xx June 2025)
+* Rendering performance increased from 92% to 107% of stock display speed (FAST-40 is now faster at drawing the 40x24 mode than the stock ROM is at drawing 22x23)
+* FAST-40 now always requires 3K in BLK0 and leaves all 8K blocks completely free for BASIC
+* There has been a small reduction of the runtime memory footprint in Page 2
+* Line redraws triggered by INS/DEL or case-switching are now up to 30% faster
+* SHIFT/RUNSTOP behaviour now adapts to JiffyDOS Kernal presence
+* Fixed a bug where switching case during a screen-scroll event triggered a crash

 ## The Wishlist

-The following improvements and enhancements may make it into the project if time, motivation, and code space permit:
+The following improvements and enhancements may make it into the project if time, motivation, and memory availability permit:

-* Optimise the line-redraw logic, which is currently somewhat inefficient
 * Integrate the display matrix setup logic into the RUNSTOP/RESTORE handler for better breakage recovery
 * Add a SHIFT-key modifier to the scroll CTRL-delay logic to toggle a full hold until released
 * Add a CTRL-key modifier to the cursor control logic to allow jumping to the start/end of physical/logical lines